Back to All Events

 OPAS is proud to contribute to this global effort.
 Our chapter leads several Community Science projects in the region, including the Pigeon Guillemot Study, the Puget Sound Seabird Survey, the Purple Martin Nest Box Project, the Swan Study, and the Western Bluebird/Climate Watch Study.

-How can you help?
-Go birding.
-Over the years, this annual count has taught us a tremendous amount about the birds of the North Olympic Peninsula.
-To continue building this knowledge, we need many eyes and ears across many habitats.
-Clallam County even holds the Washington State record for the most species tallied in a single county in one day: 203 species on May 12, 2012.
+Over the years, the annual Clallam County bird count has informed us tremendously about the birds of the North Olympic Peninsula.
+To continue building this knowledge bank, we need many eyes and ears across many habitats.
+Worth noting: Clallam County holds the Washington State record for the most species tallied in a single county in one day: 203 species on May 12, 2012!